AriFordsham/GHCWiki/commentary/compiler/backends/llvm/installing.md

 - Linux x86-32/x86-64: Currently well supported.
 The back-end can pass the test suite and build a working version of GHC (bootstrap test).
 - Windows x86-32: Currently well supported.
 The back-end can pass the test suite and build a working version of GHC (bootstrap test).
-- Mac OS X 10.5/10.6: Currently well supported.
-The back-end can pass the test suite.
-Bootstrapping GHC hasn't been tried yet.
+- Mac OS X 10.5/10.6 (x86-32/x86-64): Currently well supported.
+The back-end can pass the test suite and bootstrap GHC.
 OS X has caused a lot more problems then Linux or Windows and does a few things slightly differently then them.
-It should be fairly stable these days though.
+It is quite stable these days though.
+- ARM: Some work has been done testing GHC in unregisterised mode with LLVM on ARM.
+You can see a blog with info about this [ here](http://ghcarm.wordpress.com/).
 - Other platforms haven't been tested at all.

 ## Shared Libraries

 Shared libraries are supported on Linux x64.
 They aren't supported on any other platform at the moment.
+Mac OS x64 may also work though.

 ## Performance